panda3d/panda3d-docs/programming/render-attributes/lighting.rst

 is largely irrelevant.

-If you are trying to simulate a natural light, it may be easier to set the color temperature instead, by calling ``light.setColorTemperature()`` with a value in Kelvin.
+If you are trying to simulate a natural light, it may be easier to set the color temperature instead, by calling :meth:`.Light.set_color_temperature()` with a value in Kelvin.
 Use a value of 6500 for pure white, a lower value to get a warmer white color and a higher value to get a cooler white.

 The color of the specular highlight can be set individually using ``light.setSpecularColor((r, g, b, a))``, however, this should not be done as